sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 3: Working with Vizualizations/Fundamentals 3: Working with Visualizations.md

 As you have seen, there are many different types of Viz available and they all follow the same basic workflow, so once you know how to do one, the others will seem obvious.

 For example, let's say we want a `Single Value KPI` that shows `Total Sales` at the top of the Page.
-Just use the same workflow to add a new Viz, set it's data source and change the Viz type to Single Value.
+Just use the same workflow to add a new Viz, set its data source and change the Viz type to Single Value.

 From there you want to add `Revenue` to the value.
 It will automatically be named `Sum of Revenue`, but we can rename it `Total Sales` instead.